"Thank you!!" Registering & paying in advance saves your time and that of the organizers!

 For larger, two-day tournaments, players can check online for an Advance Registration List to see who is registered for the tournament, and to verify that registration information is correct and your USCF membership is deemed current.

-Regular Registration is available at the tournament usually for an hour up to 15 minutes before the first round of the tournament.
-Players that try to register later than 30 minutes before the first round of a tournament MAY be forced to take a "bye" in the first round because ACC will not delay the start of any tournament for late registrants.
+Regular Registration is available at the tournament usually for an hour up to 10 minutes before the first round of the tournament.
+Players that try to register right before the first round of a tournament MAY be forced to take a "bye" in the first round because ACC will not delay the start of any tournament for late registrants.

 Regular registration fees are available at the tournament site the day of the tournament.
 There is ALWAYS a discount for early registration.
 ACC club members always get a discount for ACC events.
 Payment can be made using cash or check only; ACC does not take credit cards.
-On-line registration uses the very secure "PayPal" on-line payment service.
-Any checks must be payable to "Adam Chrisney" and mailed to: "Adam Chrisney, P.O.
+On-line registration uses the very secure on-line payment service.
+Any checks must be payable to the "Arlington Chess Club" and mailed to: "Adam Chrisney, P.O.
 Box 151122, Alexandria, VA 22315."

 About PayPal: On-line registration payments are collected through the very secure "PayPal" online payment site which has been widely used for years by on-line merchants.
 Your first registration will help you create an account through PayPal's simple and efficient process.
-This account is useable in all future ACC/ODC events.
-When you fill out the registration forms below, you will be prompted for your PayPal account information or to open a new PayPal Account.
 It takes just a couple of minutes to set up new accounts if you have your payment information (credit or bank) ready before you start.

 It is always a good idea for ALL players to double check wall charts, or with the TD at the Registration desk, when they first arrive to ensure they are registered for the event.